sanilpaul/ey-cloud-recipes/cookbooks/mysql_replication_check/README.md

-= DESCRIPTION:
+# DESCRIPTION:

 This cookbook installs and configures a replication_check script on your master database instance.

-= PRE-REQUISITES:
+# PRE-REQUISITES:

-Exim or SSMTP must be configured on your instances in order for this monitoring script to send e-mail from your AppCloud database instances.
+Exim or SSMTP must be configured on your instances in order for this monitoring script to send e-mail from your Cloud database instances.
 The ey-cloud-recipes repo contains recipes for configuring both of these.

 Gems for json and yaml must be included.

-= USAGE:
+# USAGE:

-Step 1) In the ./recipes/default.rb add your sender and recipient email addresses for alerts in the 'check_vars' section.
-Adjustments to the monitoring and alerting thresholds can also be made here. check_vars = {
+1. In the ./recipes/default.rb add your sender and recipient email addresses for alerts in the 'check_vars' section.
+Adjustments to the monitoring and alerting thresholds can also be made here.
+"""ruby
+check_vars = {
   # the number of seconds delay at which a warning alert is issued; default 30 minutes (1800 seconds)
   :warn_level => 1800,